Richard Bilby: District Court nomination by Carter

 Bilby was nominated by President Jimmy Carter on June 5, 1979, to a seat on the United States District Court for the District of Arizona vacated by Judge William C. Frey.
 He was confirmed by the United States Senate on September 25, 1979, and received his commission on September 26, 1979.
 He served as Chief Judge from 1984 to 1990.
 He assumed senior status on May 29, 1996.
 His service terminated on August 11, 1998, due to his death.

 Notable case

 While a judge, Bilby probably was most known for having presided over the 1992 case against Charles Keating.

 Death

 A lifelong resident of Tucson, Bilby died on August 11, 1998, while walking his dog near his summer home in Flagstaff, Arizona.

-Personal
+Personal life

 Bilby was survived by his wife, Elizabeth Thomas Bilby, and two daughters from a previous marriage that ended in divorce.
 Bilby's brother, Kenneth W. Bilby, was an executive vice president at RCA for many years.